See the Remote Learning pages for our online learning plan for pupils who are not in school.

 At Wykham Park Academy, we view curriculum implementation as the provision, design and pedagogic practices which lead to successful impact upon students’ achievement.
 For the intent and implementation for individual subjects, as well as detail of knowledge and concepts, and associated skill delivery and assessment please see subject pages.

 Our curriculum is designed as a 3-year Key Stage 3 and 2-year Key stage 4, which we believe provides students with the time and space to gain secure understanding of a broad and coherent knowledge and skills base.
-As an academy, we follow the national curriculum, with personal development (which includes PSHE, RSE and careers and economic education) and RE/Ethics being delivered through drop down days and during mentor time.
+As an academy, we follow the national curriculum, with personal development (which includes PSHE, RSHE and careers and economic education) and RE/Ethics being delivered through drop-down hours and during mentor time.
 ICT/computing being delivered through assignments in Y7 and Y8 ATL lessons, and in dedicated timetabled lessons.

 Through curriculum provision, our subject leaders plan sequenced units of learning which build a secure and substantive, powerful knowledge.
 Curriculum provision is mapped across the year and between the year groups, and is planned for progression, challenge and coherence.
 The provision is mapped for powerful knowledge (Mary Myatt) and for development of skills, both subject-specific and metacognitive.

 Through lesson delivery, our teachers plan lessons which are sequenced and coherent within the planned provision across the year.
 Lessons build on prior learning and provide challenge to deepen understanding alongside cumulative knowledge.
 As an Academy which utilises research evidence to inform practice, we have garnered information from a variety of sources such as the Education Endowment Foundation, as well as integrated approaches from Doug Lemov – Teach like a Champion strategies, the Accelerated Learning Cycle and Rosenshine’s Principles of Instruction via Tom Sherrington, to develop our pedagogic practice.
-We focus upon 5 key practices during our lessons, they are: challenge, questioning, engagement, AfL, scaffolding, to secure this best practice.
-As a result, you will see in our lessons: a recap of prior learning; sharing of the big picture and learning intentions; guided practice, which ensures that new material is presented in small steps with student practice, with modelling of concepts and for metacognition, as well as high levels of questioning and strategies to facilitate an alteration in long term memory to secure retention for later application; independent practice of high challenge and applied knowledge and skills, which is monitored, questioned and scaffolded for difficult tasks; and a review and reflect period for consolidation and assessment.
+As a result, you will see in our lessons: a recap of prior learning; sharing of the big picture and learning intentions; guided practice, which ensures that new material is presented in small steps with student practice, with modelling of concepts, as well as high levels of questioning and strategies to secure retention for later application; independent practice of high challenge and applied knowledge and skills, which is monitored, questioned and scaffolded for difficult tasks; and a review and reflect period for consolidation and assessment.
+This produces lessons which are purposeful, challenging, memorable and accessible.
 Students’ books will show evidence of levels of challenge, high quality provision, which meets the aims of the curriculum and demonstrates progress over time.
 Pupils with SEND and disadvantaged students will encounter the same challenging content and skill development, with our teachers to personalise support to meet their needs as necessary.

 Through professional development, our staff body participates in professional development which is based around universal, targeted and specialist provision.
 Our professional development universal offer is through Collaborative Learning Communities (CLC) and peer coaching triads.
 CLC groups are led by peers, the topics are driven by the staff body who also choose which sessions they go to (a carousel model with a number of topics or become expert in one topic throughout the year).
 We are focused on the development of pedagogic practices of: metacognition and modelling; challenge and thinking hard; memorisation; collaborative learning.
 Members of staff conduct peer drop-ins and coaching based on the strategy being worked on so that we develop excellent practice.
 We are also working in collaboration with Leeds Beckett University on a Co-Enquiry group to drive forward peer and coaching approaches to professional development.
 Targeted professional development occurs through coaching after monitoring practices but also occurs during department meetings.
 This is where expert subject knowledge is developed in relation to the curriculum.
 Here expert practice is shared, which is both outward and inward looking, moderation activities are facilitated, subject specific gaps are identified, and a focus upon collaborative planning occurs.
 These sessions are regularly scheduled for teams of staff.
 Subject specific expert knowledge focuses upon the next sessions in the units of learning, best approaches, common misconceptions, key language development and associated assessments and ensures progression across the curriculum.
 Iris video tool is a key part in developing professional expertise at Wykham Park.

-Through personal development– our teachers deliver RSE, economic careers and guidance education, Physical health and mental well-being and British values.
-We deliver content and skills through a weekly mentor time session and over 5 dedicated drop-down days focusing on these areas in depth (however, during the covid pandemic, this will be delivered through drop everything and teach personal development /ethics).
-During mentor time we use the PIXL resources focusing upon well-being, them and us, orate and LORIC.
-RE/Ethics is mapped into personal development days and drop-down days.
+Through personal development– our teachers deliver RSHE, economic careers and guidance education, Physical health and mental well-being and British values.
+We deliver content and skills through a weekly mentor time session and during dedicated drop-down hours focusing on these areas in depth (however, during the covid pandemic, this will be delivered through drop everything and teach personal development /ethics).
+During mentor time we use resources focusing upon well-being, them and us, orate and LORIC.
+RE/Ethics is mapped into personal development days and drop-down hours.
 The delivery is an integrated approach with outside speakers, visits out, students’ participation and parental engagement.
 Our careers education is fully compliant with Gatsby benchmark expectations, as exemplified by our performance on the compass self-audit tool (see employability section on the website).

 Through enrichment, we believe that both embodied and institutionalized cultural capital are fundamental to the curriculum.
 We recognise the formal curriculum in securing institutional cultural capital or currency, but we ensure that students, regardless of ability or disadvantage, are developing their embodied cultural capital through a variety of experiences which are both related directly to the subject and integrated into planning units of learning, as well as whole school activities from Aspirations weeks to work experience to Duke of Edinburgh to visits abroad.
 We believe this is an entitlement and we track those who participate in those activities on offer and analyse by gender, pupils with SEND and disadvantaged students.
 Opportunity for further extracurricular activity happens regularly during the week after school, as list of which can be found at the end of this document.